anhtuhle/anhtuhle/README.md

-# Anh Tu's notes
+# anh tu's notes

+## description

-- some of my thoughts and notes
+- this blog is a place for all of my notes and random thoughts
-- the theme of this blog is inspired by [bearblog.dev](http://bearblog.dev) and [sidey theme](https://sidey-jekyll.netlify.app/). feel free to use it
+- the theme was inspired by the simplicity of [bearblog.dev](http://bearblog.dev/) and [sidey theme](https://sidey-jekyll.netlify.app/). feel free to use it